-The Blanc de Noirs Crémant is 100% Saint Laurent showing a cantaloupe melon colour and ripe fruited palate to match it.
-The "No Added Sulfites" Crémant is 100% Riesling, super-aromatic and fresh.
-The Rivaner and Riesling are tank ferment to show true fruit expression, cleanness and structure.
+The Blanc de Noirs Crémant is 100% Saint Laurent, showing a macadamia colour with a tinge of cantaloupe melon and ripe fruited palate to match it.
+The "No Added Sulfites" Crémant is 100% Riesling, super-aromatic and fresh balanced with the power of freshly buttered toast still steaming hot.
+The Rivaner and Riesling are tank ferments to show true fruit expression, cleanness and structure.

 As the name suggests the Qvevri Riesling and Saint Laurent are fermented and matured for a year in Qvevri giving the most wonderfully rich, yet smooth texture and the Vin Orange spends one month on the skins.
 The Vin de Paille is a sweet wine of amber colour obtained by fermenting the must extracted from grapes raisined over a 3 month period on straw trays.